DarkblowPB/darkblowV42_Website/readme.rst

 New Update V1.3:

-	- Re-Create New Admin Site
+	- Re-Create New Admin Site (10%)
 	- Adding Trade Feature (80%)
-	- Adding Exchange Items Feature
+	- Adding Exchange Items Feature (65%)
 	- Adding Voucher Feature
-	- Adding New API For New PBLauncher
+	- Adding New API For New PBLauncher (Not Included On Public Release)
 	- Complexing Validation Method
-	- Supporting Encryption During POST data
+	- Supporting Encryption During POST Data
+	- Adding New Email Verification
+	- Transform Native Function To Ajax To Get Realtime Data (65%)
 	- Fixing Minor Bug When Execute Some Function
-	- Transform Native Function To Ajax To Get Realtime Data (15%)

 *******************
 Server Requirements